A cryptocurrency is a virtual currency that uses encryption techniques as means of securing the verification of transactions.

 Bitcoin founder Satoshi Nakamoto made the first cryptocurrency transaction, sending Hal Finney 100 bitcoins on January 12th, 2009.

-Bitcoin was designed as a digital currency cash system, while Ethereum (ETH) was designed to help companies deploy applications on the distributed blockchain.
+While Bitcoin was designed as a digital currency, Ethereum (ETH) was designed to help deploy applications on the blockchain.

-The underlying currency, called Ether, acts as the fuel that powers these applications.
-Currently, Etherum is valued at $28 billion.
+The underlying currency is called Ether, and also acts as the fuel that powers these decentralized applications.

-Ethereum is often referred to as a ‘Swiss Army knife’ and supports numerous use cases which can range from ticket sales, escrow agents, online gaming betting, and more.
+Ethereum is often referred to as a ‘Swiss Army knife’ with numerous use cases, which ranges from ticket sales, escrow agents, online betting etc.

-Ripple (XRP) is a digital asset targeted to allow financial institutions to make global payments more easily and more cheaply.
-Ripple is currently valued at $7.8 billion
+Ripple (XRP) is a digital asset targeted to allow financial institutions to make global payments more easy and cheap.

-To meet the demand of these institutions, their technology also focuses on transaction throughput and already can handle about 200 times more transactions per second than Bitcoin can.
+To meet the demand of these institutions, their technology also focuses on transaction through-put and can handle about 200 times more transactions per second.

-Litecoin is sometimes referred to as the ‘test bed’ for Bitcoin because it is known to adopt and implement technological advancements much quicker and more smoothly than Bitcoin.
+Litecoin is sometimes referred to as the ‘test bed’ for Bitcoin, because it’s known to adopt and implement technological advancements.

 With no central authority, it’s difficult to hack, censor, or otherwise stop cryptocurrency – and this is why it’s so brilliant.